Pella: History

-In antiquity, Pella was a strategic port connected to the Thermaic Gulf by a navigable inlet, but the harbour and gulf have since silted up, leaving the site landlocked.
+In antiquity, Pella was a strategic port in Lower Macedonia, connected to the Thermaic Gulf by a navigable inlet, but the harbour and gulf have since silted up, leaving the site inland.

-Pella is first mentioned by Herodotus of Halicarnassus (VII, 123) in relation to Xerxes' campaign and by Thucydides (II, 99,4 and 100,4) in relation to Macedonian expansion and the war against Sitalces, the king of the Thracians.
+Pella is first mentioned in relation to Xerxes' campaign and in relation to Macedonian expansion and the war against Sitalces, the king of the Thracians.

 It was probably built as the commercial capital of the kingdom of Macedon by Archelaus I, complementing the older palace-city of Aigai although there appears to be some possibility that it may have been created by Amyntas III.

 Archelaus invited the painter Zeuxis, the greatest painter of the time, to decorate his palace.
 He also later hosted the poet Timotheus of Miletus and the Athenian playwright Euripides who finished his days there writing and producing Archelaus.
-Euripides Bacchae was first staged here, about 408 BC.
+Euripides' Bacchae was first staged here, about 408 BC.
 According to Xenophon, in the beginning of the 4th century BC Pella was the largest Macedonian city.
 It was the birthplace and seats of Philip II, in 382 BC and of Alexander the Great, his son, in 356 BC.
 It was already a walled city in the time of Philip II and he made the city of great international importance.

 It became the largest and richest city in Macedonia and flourished particularly under Cassander's rule who redesigned and expanded it.
 The reign of Antigonus most likely represented the height of the city's prosperity, as this is the period which has left the most archaeological remains.
 The famous poet Aratus died in Pella c.
 240 BC.

 Pella is further mentioned by Polybius and Livy as the capital of Philip V and of Perseus during the Macedonian Wars fought against the Roman Republic.

-In 168 BC, it was sacked by the Romans, and its treasury transported to Rome, and Livy reported how the city looked in 167 BC to Lucius Aemilius Paulus Macedonicus, the Roman who defeated Perseus at the battle of Pydna:
+In 168 BC, it was sacked by the Romans, and its treasury transported to Rome.
+Livy reported how the city looked in 167 BC to Lucius Aemilius Paulus Macedonicus, the Roman who defeated Perseus at the Battle of Pydna: